 Pacific Waters Spa, located in the Hyatt Regency Huntington Beach, is a Mediterranean-inspired space that evokes a feeling of calm the minute you walk through its doors.
 The treatment menu has all the fixings — tons of massage options, pampering for the face, body, nails, and hair — and the only thing that rivals it is the food menu.
 There’s modern and gourmet “spa cuisine,” like gazpacho with crab meat and the aforementioned and uber-creamy avocado-lime cheesecake.

-The Aarna Spa, not far from Main St., also spells luxury.
-They’re one of the best hotel spas in the county (which, for Orange County, is saying something), and yet they’ve got mean last-minute deals.
+Aarna Spa, not far from Main St., also spells luxury.
+The award-winning spa is located at Paséa Hotel & Spa, and is one of the best hotel spas in the county (which, for Orange County, is saying something), and yet they’ve got mean last-minute deals.
 Whatever you schedule, leave time to ascend the glass-encased staircase to the rooftop, over-the-ocean lounge and grab a drink.

 And you thought the traditional spa fruit bowl was a treat — drop that banana and go for the good stuff.